-Sexual assault occurring on campus, in connection with a University program or activity, or in a manner that creates a hostile environment for members of the University Community is a form of sex discrimination prohibited by the University System of Georgia's Sexual Misconduct Policy, the University of Georgia’s Non-Discrimination and Anti-Harassment Policy, and Title IX of the Education Amendments of 1972.
+Sexual assault occurring on campus, in connection with a University program or activity, or in a manner that creates a hostile environment for members of the University Community is a form of sex discrimination prohibited by the University System of Georgia's Student Sexual Misconduct Policy, the University of Georgia’s Non-Discrimination and Anti-Harassment Policy, and Title IX of the Education Amendments of 1972.

 Sexual assault is also a crime.

 If you or someone you know has been sexually assaulted, the first priority is to get to a safe location.

 It is recommended that, following a sexual assault, the police be contacted as soon as possible.

 Contacting the police does not commit or obligate the survivor to having the assault investigated or prosecuted, or to having police contact the alleged assailant.
 The survivor can make those choices later.
 Nor will contacting the police subject the survivor to judgmental scrutiny or opinions from officers.